-Self-storage units are available all over the country and they continue to provide extra space and room for those who are in need of it.
+Self-storage units are available all over the country like the Lighthouse Self Storage in West Palm Beach FL and they continue to provide extra space and room for those who are in need of it.
 Statistics show that about 10 percent of all US homes utilize a storage unit.
 That is a big number and while many people do use them, is it a good idea?

 There are times when it does make sense for you to rent a storage unit but there are other times that it just not make any financial sense to do so.
 But, how do you know if you should or should not rent a storage unit?